 The pay structure for the Trust's Chief Executive Officer (CEO), Chief Finance Officer (CFO) and Chief Projects Officer (CPO) were determined through a job evaluation process involving a panel of Trustees and Human Resources professionals.
-Any incremental increase in pay for the CFO and CPO is subject to a performance review carried out by the CEO.
-Any pay review for the CEO will be subject to a performance appraisal which is undertaken by the Chair of the Board of Trustees and an external appraiser on an annual basis.
+Any incremental increase in pay for the CFO and CPO is subject to a performance review carried out by the CEO and a Trustee.
+Any pay review for the CEO will be subject to a performance appraisal which is undertaken by the 2 members of the Board of Trustees who specialise in HR and School Improvement.